karsekar/pulsefeeding-analysis/README.md

 The data and MATLAB and Python code used for analysis and figure generation of *E. coli* pulsing/starvation project is provided here.
 All the MATLAB code was written in version 2015b.

+If using any of the data or code, please cite the following article:

+Sekar et al. Synthesis and degradation of FtsZ quantitatively predict the first cell division in starved bacteria.
+Molecular Systems Biology.
+Volume 14, Issue 11.
+(2018).

 ## The parts
 This Github is divided as follows:
 * Part 1 - Data and analysis of lag time versus feeding frequency - contains all of the OD data and code used for the wild-type pulsing experiments.
 Code generates the following plots: